qutheory/cloud-documentation/docs/server-setup/general/about-our-server-setup.md

 If you spin up two or more, our Replica Scheduler will try to the best of it's ability to place them on different Node servers.

-`NB:` We always suggest two or more replicas for production workloads.
+!!! note
+    We always suggest two or more replicas for production workloads.
 If you only have one, and the Node server it's located on goes down, there might be 30-120 seconds downtime.

 ## Database and Cache